sara-nl/clouddocs/SSHkey.markdown

 ### Private key passphrase

-When you create a private / public key pair, you will need a passphrase to **protect your local private key**.
+When you create a private/public key pair, you will need a passphrase to **protect your local private key**.
 It is never sent to the remote host.

 What is a good passphrase?
 Choose a long sentence, for example a quote that you like, of more than 35 characters.
 Because of the length, there is no need to substitute letters with symbols or leave out spaces or punctuation.